SAP/jenkins-library/README.md

 ## API

-All steps are intended to be used by Pipelines.
+All steps (`vars` directory) are intended to be used by Pipelines and are considered API.
 All the classes / groovy-scripts contained in the `src` folder are by default not part of the API and are subjected to change without prior notice.
 Types and methods annotated with `@API` are considered to be API, used e.g. from other shared libraries.
-Changes to those methods/types needs to be announced, disussed and agreed.
+Changes to those methods/types needs to be announced, discussed and agreed.

 # Requirements